• About

 How to Make an Easy Fall Wreath from an Old Rake {Video}

-I absolutely love finding vintage pieces and repurposing them as home decor.
-On our recent trip to Arkansas, we stopped at an antique store in Checotah, Oklahoma, where I found this old rake head in this gorgeous green color.
-Immediately I knew it needed to either be a fall wreath or a Christmas tree!
+I absolutely love finding vintage pieces and repurposing them as budget-friendly home decor.
+On our recent trip to Arkansas, we stopped at an antique store in Checotah, Oklahoma, where I found this old rakehead in this gorgeous green color.
+Immediately I knew it needed to either be a fall wreath or a Christmas tree! — Which would YOU have used it for?

 vintage green rake head found in antique store